Start Annotation

 Table of Contents

-2D bounding box services involve drawing rectangular boxes around objects of interest within an image and assigning each box a predefined class label.
-In e-commerce contexts, these objects typically include products, packaging variations, accessories, or grouped items.
+2D bounding box annotation involves drawing rectangular boxes around objects of interest within an image and assigning each box a predefined class label.
+In e-commerce contexts, these objects typically include products, SKUs, packaging variations, accessories, or grouped items.

-Unlike simple image classification, bounding boxes allow models to learn both what the product is and where it appears within an image.
-This spatial understanding is critical for applications such as multi-product images, shelf photos, lifestyle imagery, and user-generated content.
+Unlike simple image classification, bounding boxes allow models to learn both what a product is and where it appears within an image.
+This spatial understanding is critical for applications involving multi-product images, shelf photos, lifestyle imagery, and user-generated content.

-The Role of Bounding Boxes in Product Detection Pipelines
+The Role of 2D Bounding Boxes in Product Detection Pipelines

 Key E-commerce Use Cases for 2D Bounding Box Services